sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupDynamic.md

 ### Segment

-Segment struct used in the lockup dynamic stream.
+Segment struct used in the Lockup Dynamic stream.

 ```solidity
 struct Segment {